binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 ## Lifecycles

-The next thing we must discuss are the lifecycles of passwords and the accounts; that is, the time frames during which they are usable for login or not.
+The next thing we must discuss are the lifecycles of passwords and accounts; that is, the time frames during which they are usable to login.

 Both the password and the account have their own lifecycles, and the two are not necessarily identical.
 This means we may have an active account